- HOME

 4. Augment flexibility in application development

 Low-code platforms are built to be highly configurable and allow the easy modification of existing applications.
-This helps in increasing the flexibility of the development process and enables organizations to respond quickly to changing business requirements.
-The result of this is faster time to market, increased innovation, and improved overall agility in the application development process.
+This helps in increasing the flexibility of the software development process and enables organizations to respond quickly to changing business requirements.
+The results of utilizing low-code development tools are faster time to market, increased innovation, and improved overall agility compared to traditional software development.

 The key is to get an MVP [minimum viable product] pushed out, and then enhance and add to that over time.
 Those rapid development cycles are accommodated by our low-code platform very well. - David Clifford, Chief Strategy Officer, T Bank